What Guides Our Work

 Tina’s work blends clinical expertise, ancestral traditions and community wisdom, to reimagine change systems that shape Black maternal and infant health in North Carolina and beyond.

-Erica believes that all people are deserving of evidence-based care through which they feel safe, seen and cared for.
+Erica Wade, MSN, CNM, WHNP is a passionate educator on hormonal changes throughout the lifespan and how they affect wellness and reproduction .
+She believes that all people are deserving of evidence-based care through which they feel safe, seen and cared for.
 She aims to make shared decision-making a central part of her care so that every clinical encounter is centered on your personal health goals.
-She brings observational and problem-solving skills from many years in the biotech industry, which she feels are helpful in her new role in midwifery and women’s health.
-Erica is certified in CPR, NRP, fetal monitoring, IUD placement/removal, and Nexplanon insertion/removal.
+She brings observational and problem-solving skills from many years in the biotech industry, which she feels are helpful in her role in midwifery and women’s health.

-Erica holds a BS in Chemistry from East Carolina University and a BS in Nursing from North Carolina Central University, where she was class Valedictorian.
-As a nurse, she has been nominated for the Daisy Award several times for her care and attentiveness toward her patients.
-When she is not in clinic, Erica can be found spending time hiking with her husband and children, baking, or teaching children’s or youth programming at her church.
+Erica holds a BS in Chemistry from East Carolina University, a BS in Nursing from North Carolina Central University, and a MSN from Georgetown University.
+Erica enjoys spending time hiking with her husband and children, baking, and teaching children’s or youth programming at her church.